takafumi-shiraogawa/Hornussen/docs/usage.md

   In lime.conf
   design_method: standard or optimality_criteria
   design_target_property: atomization_energy, total_energy, or ele_dipole
-    TODO: energies are negative values. this method possibly does not work for optimality critria.

   Only single equilibrium geometry can be predicted and accounted in the target properties.